robbuh/charts/charts/plone/v5.2.2/app-readme.md

 # Plone
-[Plone](https://plone.org/) is one of the most versatile open source content management systems on the market.
-A publishing platform for building blogs and websites.
+[Plone](https://plone.org/) is a free and open source content management system built on top of the Zope application server.

-## Introduction